seb54000/tpcs-workstations/README.md

-export TF_VAR_AccessDocs_vm_enabled=true   # Guacamole and docs (webserver for publishing docs with own DNS record) export TF_VAR_tp_name="tpiac"   # Choose between tpiac and tpkube to load specific user_data export TF_VAR_kube_multi_node=false # Add one (or more VM) to add a second node for Kube cluster export TF_VAR_tpcsws_branch_name=master # This is used for which branch of tpcs-workstation git repo to target in scripts
+export TF_VAR_AccessDocs_vm_enabled=true   # Guacamole and docs (webserver for publishing docs with own DNS record) export TF_VAR_tp_name="tpiac"   # Choose between tpiac and tpkube to load specific user_data export TF_VAR_kube_multi_node=false # Add one (or more VM) to add a second node for Kube cluster export TF_VAR_tpcsws_branch_name=master # This is used for which branch of tpcs-workstation git repo to target in scripts (actually used for Grafana Dashboards)

 export AWS_ACCESS_KEY_ID=********************************
 export AWS_SECRET_ACCESS_KEY=********************************